achmadbaund/login-register-api-express/README.md

 <b>Brief about the application:</b>

-We are creating a blog application where the user can signup, signup, post a blog, comment on the post, with a complete authentication system.
+We are creating a endpoint where can register, login, verify token.
 We will also be deploying our application on Heroku.

 <b>Setting Up database on MySQL</b>